henrahmagix/henrahmagix.github.io/_drafts/lol-web-components.md

 However, I wanted to keep my website free of a frontend build step, so I could write and commit HTML, CSS, and JavaScript anywhere at any time.
 This is a Jekyll site, but that compilation is handled for me by GitHub Pages, so I can commit via git or the GitHub file editor.

+If you don't mind a build step, that's great!
+You can probably get a lot more functionality out of something from ["The Simplest Ways to Handle HTML Includes" on css-tricks.com][css-tricks.com ways to include HTML] than this weird little mismash of code that you're about to see here 🙃

 ### "_...because writing something custom will be painful, no doubt_ 😅"

 We're here for fun, so let's do it anyway!

-What do we want?
-"HTML and JavaScript defined in the same file" ~~When~~ Where do we want it? "in the same file"
+What do we want? _HTML and JavaScript defined in the same file!_
+~~When~~ Where do we want it? _!n the same file!_

 ### Component HTML file design
 So something like this then?